What the Bible Says About Forgiving Debt

 Forgiveness doesn’t just rescue a relationship, but actually makes it better.

-I said last time that forgiving someone’s debt to you is a good idea because it may help save your relationship.
-But Jesus takes the idea a step beyond this.
-According to Him, forgiveness doesn’t just rescue a relationship, but actually makes it better.
+Forgiving someone’s debt may help save your relationship.
+But Jesus takes the idea even further.
+He says forgiveness doesn’t just rescue a relationship, but actually makes it better.

-Jesus teaches this in Luke 7:41-43, when He uses a parable to instruct Simon Peter about love, sin and forgiveness.
+In Luke 7:41-43, Jesus uses a story to teach Simon Peter about love, sin and forgiveness.

 41 “Two people owed money to a certain moneylender.
 One owed him five hundred denarii, and the other fifty.
 42 Neither of them had the money to pay him back, so he forgave the debts of both.
 Now which of them will love him more?”